single-spa/microfrontend-html-assembly/README.md

 ## Specification Status

-Early Draft, expected to drastically change.
-We are looking for interested parties to collaborate with on this, and are open to catering to the needs of specific open source communities who might use it.
+Discarded.

-I'm currently evaluating this against [Tailor](https://github.com/zalando/tailor), which does many of the same things.
+[Tailor](https://github.com/zalando/tailor) does many of the same things.
 This spec deviates in approach from Tailor in that it shares a single connection for multiple html fragments, and also opens up the possibility of streaming content on a first-possible basis instead of in a strictly ordered basis.

 ## Overview